This is the world's hottest pepper!

 Late February - Late November.

-Chile peppers contain a high amount of vitamin C. Almost twice the amount of citrus fruits.
+Chile peppers contain a high amount of vitamin C. Almost twice the amount compared to citrus fruits.

 Why buy the flakes over the powder or whole peppers?